STOP TAKING SIDES WITH SATAN

 The Scripture records, “So David and his men came to the city, and there it was, burned with fire; and their wives, their sons, and their daughters had been taken captive.”
 (1 Sam.
 30:3 NKJV).

 What a lesson and warning to us today!

-Beloved, it is absolutely dangerous to take sides with Satan, the adversary and accuser of the brethren, to accuse, judge, condemn, betray, or oppose God’s children.
+Beloved, it is perilous to take sides with Satan, the adversary and accuser of the brethren, to accuse, judge, condemn, betray, or oppose God’s children.